geisonbiazus/blog/posts/test-driven-development-a-step-by-step-guide.md

 The `View Post` use case works as follows: A user accesses a post URL from the browser.
 Based on the path we try to load a post file in the file system written in Markdown.
 If the post is not found, we display a "not found" error.
 If the post is found, we convert the Markdown to HTML and present the post to the user in the browser.

-As we are talking about the use case here, we are going to ignore the low-level details completely, so no web server, no storage, no file system.
+As we are talking about the use case here, we are going to ignore the low-level details completely, so no web server, no storage, and no file system.
 Instead, we will focus on the high-level policy using TDD to drive this code and design, creating "ports" where the low-level details can be plugged in as "adapters".

 If you are interested in how this blog is architectured, I wrote a post about it and you can see it here: [Applying Clean Architecture in Go](https://blog.geisonbiazus.com/posts/applying-clean-architecture-in-go).